Leadership Simulations: Your Game-Changer in 2021

 Flow – a mental state in which a person performing an activity is fully immersed in a feeling of energised focus, full involvement, and enjoyment.

 FLIGBY uses a flow-based programme with a scenario-based approach to improve critical thinking.
 Its leadership development program combines videogame learning experience with psychometric game-based assessment.
 See how it works.

-To learn more about how simulations can help develop leaders in your organisation and in turn, help drive your business strategy, visit www.workforcegroup.com/learning-and-development to get started today.
+To learn more about how simulations can help develop leaders in your organisation and, in turn, help drive your business strategy, visit Workforce Learning to get started today.